Euclid Tsakalotos: Minister of Finance

-Second term in government (2015–present)
+Second term in government (2015–2019)

 Reappointment as Minister of Finance

 Reuters reported that Tsakalotos was considering not running in the September 2015 legislative election, as he did not want to have to implement the bailout agreement.
 However, these fears were assuaged by Alexis Tsipras when he said there was no doubt that Tsakalotos would stand in the election.
 He also claimed that, during the election campaign, without Tsakalotos' involvement, there would have been no bailout package.
 In recognition of that, Tsakalotos was made to head the list for Syriza in Athens B. In an interview during the campaign, Tsakalotos admitted that the Greek government had suffered "defeat" during negotiations with creditors, implying that some responsibility for this lay with his predecessor, Varoufakis.

 Following the re-election of the Syriza-ANEL coalition, Tsakalotos was tipped to resume the role of Minister of Finance, however the state media reported that he was reluctant to do so.
 Nonetheless, he was reappointed as Minister of Finance on 23 September, as part of the Tsipras' second cabinet.
 Chouliarakis, the interim Minister of Finance, was retained in the finance ministry as an Alternate Minister of Finance.
 Later in September, in an interview with the Financial Times, Tsakalotos said that it was "absolutely critical that we get something on debt relief."
 He added: "By the second quarter of 2016, if we get a positive review, bank recapitalisation and debt relief, I don’t see any reason why there shouldn’t be a return to growth."
 He also said that the new government would make serious attempts to crack down on tax evasion: "It will be a central aspect of our policies, which will determine the success of the government, because it’s the only way the Greek people will accept difficult measures that show we’re all in the same boat."